|

 not always bad news: he may now get to keep Jonathan Woodgate after

+all.
 The fifth and decisive goal, however, proved that Lady Luck is

 currently as absent as the once omni-present Leeds chairman.
 Still,